dwiwad/website/content/teaching/index.md

 </DIV>

 <p align="justify">
 My goal when teaching is not only to foster a meaningful understanding of course content, but to ensure that students leave the classroom with knowledge they can confidently and successfully apply to their own lives.
-Over five years of teaching undergraduates at Simon Fraser University, and the past year of teaching MBA students at Kellogg School of Management, I have developed the two core philosophies of Learning by Doing and Inclusive Teaching in service of this goal.
+Over five years of teaching undergraduates at Simon Fraser University, and the past two years of teaching MBA students at Kellogg School of Management, I have developed the two core philosophies of Learning by Doing and Inclusive Teaching in service of this goal.
 </p>

 You can see my full teaching philosophy [here](/files/Teaching_Phil.pdf).